 Graduate Student Organizations and Campus Resources

 The official graduate student government at Rutgers-New Brunswick.
-Visit their site to find a list of Graduate Student Organizations (GSOs) and to find resources provided by GSAs.
+Visit the GSA website to find a list of Graduate Student Organizations (GSOs) and to find resources provided by GSA.

 Rutgers has an active, vibrant chapter of the national SACNAS (Society to Advance Chicanos and Native Americans in Science) organization.
 Our chapter is proud to have one of the highest levels of gradate student involvement in the U.S. The group is inclusive and is dedicated to fostering success of scientists from all backgrounds who are committed to promoting a diverse community.
 Monthly events include career workshops, speakers, meet-the-faculty sessions, training on research communication, employer networking, and local outreach opportunities to name a few.
 Members also enjoy social events, sometimes joint with other regional chapters.